bfops/playform/README.md

 Make sure you have:

-  * The **2015-01-18 nightly build** of the Rust compiler and cargo.
-There are probably other versions that work, but that's what I'm running.
+  * The **nightly build** of the Rust compiler and cargo.
   * OpenGL 3.3+
   * libpng
   * SDL2
   * SDL2\_ttf
   * libnanomsg

-At any point, `--release` can be appended onto `cargo build` or `cargo run` for a slower build, but a much more optimized binary.

 Playform has a separate server and client, which can be built and run in `server/bin` and `client/bin`, but there's also a server+client (singleplayer) bundled binary that builds in the root directory.

+`cargo build` and `cargo run` take an optional `--release` parameter for release builds.
+Performance is pretty abysmal in debug builds.

 ## Performance